SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Tools/SLNetClientTest_tool/SLNetClientTest_tool_advanced_procedures/SLNetClientTest_debugging_cloud_connection.md

 1. The *Unregister DMS* button removes the connection to dataminer.services and thereby disconnects your DMS from the cloud. **Do not use this option unless you are specifically asked by a Skyline DevOps engineer.
 This action cannot be undone.**

 1. The *Renew Cloud Session* button refreshes the cloud session.
-However, we strongly recommend using the *Renew* button on the *Cloud* page in System Center for this instead.
+However, we strongly recommend using the *Renew* button on the *Cloud* page in System Center for this instead (note that this is only displayed if the connection is not valid).

 1. The *Validate Cloud Session* button checks the status of the current dataminer.services connection.
 You can also see this in Cube, where it is visualized by either a green checkmark or a red x.